-- Find the cause of symptoms, such as severe or bloody diarrhea, an increased amount of gas, nausea, vomiting, loss of appetite, bloating, abdominal pain and cramping, and fever, especially if you drank untreated water from a stream or lake or have been traveling outside of the country.
+- Find the cause of symptoms.
+It can help explain symptoms such as severe or bloody diarrhea or an increased amount of gas.
+It can also help find the cause of nausea, vomiting, loss of appetite, bloating, belly pain and cramping, and fever.

-- Find and identify certain types of bacteria, viruses, or fungi that are causing infections or diseases, such as food poisoning, inflammation of the large intestine (colitis), cholera, and typhoid.
+- Find and identify certain types of organisms that are causing infections or diseases.
+These include food poisoning, inflammation of the large intestine (colitis), cholera, and typhoid.

 - Identify a person who may not have any symptoms of disease but who carries bacteria that can spread infection to others.
 This person is called a carrier.
 A person who is a carrier and who handles food is likely to infect others.

-- Find out if treatment for an infection has been effective.
+- Find out if treatment for an infection has worked as it should.

 How To Prepare

-No special preparation is required before having this test.
-Tell your doctor if you have recently taken antibiotics, traveled out of the country, or had a recent test with contrast material, such as a barium swallow or a barium enema.
+Tell your doctor if you have recently taken antibiotics, traveled out of the country, drunk untreated water, or had a recent test with contrast material, such as a barium swallow or a barium enema.

 How It Is Done

-Stool samples can be collected at home, in your doctor's office, at a medical clinic, or at the hospital.
+Stool samples can be collected at home.
+Or you may need to go to your doctor's office, a medical clinic, or the hospital.
 If you collect the samples at home, you may be given a special container.

 You may need to collect more than one sample.
-Follow the same procedure for each sample.
+Follow the same steps for each sample.

-- Urinate before collecting the stool so that you do not get any urine in the stool sample.
-Do not urinate while passing the stool.
+- Urinate before you collect the stool.
+That way, you won't get any urine in the stool sample.
+Do not urinate while you pass the stool.

 - Put on gloves before handling your stool.
 Stool can contain germs that spread infection.
-Wash your hands after you remove your gloves.
+Wash your hands after you take off your gloves.

 - Pass stool (but no